pijalu/printer-patcher/RUN.md

 If your printer becomes unresponsive or doesn't work properly after running this tool:
 1. Try restarting the printer
-2. If that doesn't work, you may need to reflash the firmware using a USB drive
+2. If that doesn't work, you may need to reflash the firmware using [USB OTG](https://wiki.artillery3d.com/m1/manual/flashing-guide)
 3. Contact support with details about what happened